You are here

 The accelerated loss of mains change programme process

-According to the ENA an online portal for funding applications will be made available on the websites of all Distribution Network Operators, Independent Distribution Network Operators, National Grid Electricity System Operator, and Energy Networks Association.
+An online portal for funding applications will be made available on the websites of all Distribution Network Operators, Independent Distribution Network Operators, National Grid Electricity System Operator, and Energy Networks Association.

 - Generation type

 - Existing Loss of Mains (LoM) relay type and setting